The Chant of Jimmie Blacksmith (film): Plot

 Still uncaptured, Jimmie and Mort come upon a schoolteacher, McCready, whom they initially wound by gunfire; he convinces them not to kill him by showing them a newspaper article about their notoriety.
 They decide to take him as a hostage.
 As the brothers argue about the morality of their killing of women and children, McCready makes bitterly humorous observations about the influence of white people on the Aborigines.
 He convinces Jimmie to abandon Mort by indicating that Mort's soul has had none of Jimmie's detrimental white influences.
 Mort in turn takes McCready to a farm to recover, but is killed by a pursuing group led by the Newby males and Miss Graf's fiancee Dowie Steed.
 Jimmie himself is shot at in a lake, but manages to crudely tend to his wounds and hide out in a convent.
 He is found by police, who vainly try to prevent townspeople from beating him as they take him to jail.
 In the final scene, Jimmie is read the last rites by Rev. Neville in his cell, as the butcher/hangman observes them, and declares that despite the (perceived) unique physical characteristics of Jimmie, his hanging will likely go as normal as any other.

 Cast

 The cast, a mix of professional actors (most of the white actors) and amateurs (most of the Aboriginal actors), was described by Pauline Kael as "a triumph of casting and coaching."

 Production

 The film's budget was raised from a variety of sources; $350,000 plus a loan of $50,000 from the Australian Film Commission, $350,000 from the Victorian Film Corporation, $200,000 from Hoyts, $250,000 from Schepisi.

 Tommy Lewis was spotted by Fred Schepisi's wife at Tullamarine just walking past.
 He was approached and was eventually cast.

 Filming began on 8 August 1977 and went for fourteen weeks.
-It was shot in Panavision and is "one of the rare movies in which a wide screen is intregral to the conception."
+It was shot in Panavision and is "one of the rare movies in which a wide screen is integral to the conception."